JieyuWu/ToyotaMod/Hyundai-Kia-Genesis.md

 ---
 ![Hyundai G](https://user-images.githubusercontent.com/37757984/82961461-4e7b1a00-9f72-11ea-80b3-78570386bb82.png)

-This connector is black with a white plug, and has unique notches being flush with the sides of the connector.
-It has the same connector as Hyundai E, but the wiring is different.
+This connector is blue with a white plug, and has unique notches with the right notch being flush with the right of the connector, while the left notch is inward.
+It has the same connector as Hyundai H, but the wiring is different.

 ---
 ![Hyundai H](https://user-images.githubusercontent.com/37757984/82961496-63f04400-9f72-11ea-9096-c1c38ea9971d.png)

 This connector is blue with a white plug, and has unique notches with the right notch being flush with the right of the connector, while the left notch is inward.
+It has the same connector as Hyundai G, but the wiring is different.

 ---